S672672/S672672/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=s672672&label=Profile%20views&color=0e75b6&style=flat" alt="s672672" /> </p>

 - 🌱 I’m currently learning **Front-End Web Development**
-- Learning doesn't mean "you are perfect",the more you learn,the more you find out you are imperfect.
-- just proud on my passion

 - 👨‍💻 All of my projects are available at [https://github.com/S672672](https://github.com/S672672)